brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 The component displays two attributes:
 - title (greeting and name)
-- number (increasible via counter, so by clicking on it)
+- number (increasable via a counter, by clicking on it)

 #### Code for the component (Javascript)